aedobbyn/nyc-fires/README.md

 ==================================

-This is an intro to the [`drake`](https://github.com/ropensci/drake) R package for data pipeling.
+This is an intro to the [`drake`](https://github.com/ropensci/drake) R package for data pipelining.
 It might be useful for you if you’re interested in reproducibility after you make changes to your code.

 The talk is split into two parts: